 HBP can harm your eyesight in many ways

 Your eyes contain many tiny blood vessels.
-When subjected to the long-term effects of high blood pressure (HBP or hypertension), the following conditions can develop:
+When subjected to the long-term effects of high blood pressure, the following conditions can develop:

 High blood pressure can lead to stroke which can also cause vision loss

-In addition to threatening the anatomy of the eye, high blood pressure is also a cause of stroke, which can impair the optic nerve or damage the area of the brain responsible for processing images.
+In addition to threatening the anatomy of the eye, high blood pressure can also cause a stroke, which can impair the optic nerve or damage the area of the brain responsible for processing images.